Lisa1254/RNA_seq_workflow/README.md

 ## TO DO:
 Script 3: Fix comments for exploratory plots, decide if keeping vidger package for scatterplots, or using source code to make something with ability to modify things
 Script 4: No option right now to switch from Wald to LRT.
 Should I keep the required code correction for betaConverge?
-Scripts 6: Finish commenting plot after function is done
+Scripts 6: Finish commenting plots after function is done, and choose 1 or 2 to save
+6_draw_topGO_heatmap function: fix colours of annotations, fix title at top, also need accommodation for if duplicate rownames occur from annotations, add option to remove genes if only 1 annotation
 Script 7: Consider streamlining comparing of homologs into a function; fix heatmap plot from paste; add Venn diagram; should I save any of the outputs?
-draw_topGO_heatmap function: fix colours of annotations, fix title at top, also need accommodation for if duplicate rownames occur from annotations

 Functions - verify that functions from specific packages are identified using double colon format (package::function)